WICG/canvas-color-space/CanvasColorSpaceProposal.md

 * Should it be "rgba8" and "rgba16f" instead of "unorm8" and "float16"?

 * Should context creation throw on an unrecognized, non-undefined creation attribute?

+* The [Media Query APIs](https://www.w3.org/TR/mediaqueries-4/) use the names "p3" and "rec2020" instead of "display-p3" and "rec-2020".
+This divergence could be confusing.

 ## Proposal History